hahuaz/remove-product-background/readme.md

 docker-compose up --force-recreate
 ```

---force-recreate is important flag to use when you want to recreate containers from scratch.
+The --force-recreate is important flag to use when you want to recreate containers from scratch.
 Otherwise, docker will use the cached version and you may end up with errors due to stalled dependencies.

 ## how to migrate db that is running in docker container
 First of all, you need to create migration files in your host machine (not in docker container) to persist them.